wolfejw86/jay-wolfe-dev-blog/content/blog/running-a-local-replica-set/index.md

 Running A MongoDB Replica Set Locally and Why You Might Want To:

 Why Do I Even Need to Do This?

-You’re like me and want to know how it works! (and more important play around with it locally) The application you’re building has a requirement to use change streams The application you’re building has a requirement to use transactions You want to learn how either of the above 2 features work without having to deploy a database to the cloud
+- You’re like me and want to know how it works! (and more important play around with it locally)
+- The application you’re building has a requirement to use change streams
+- The application you’re building has a requirement to use transactions
+- You want to learn how either of the above 2 features work without having to deploy a database to the cloud

+The truth is, any of the above or something completely different are all fine reasons to want to learn something new.
+That's what this industry is all about and personally one of the reasons I enjoy it so much.

-The MongoDB Installation Way
+**The MongoDB Installation Way**

 Windows - Mac - Linux - It used to be more of a separated installation, perhaps you’re used to using something like Chocolatey on Windows or Homebrew on a Mac.
 I would no longer recommend those installation methods and instead, opt to just install from the MongoDB Manual Documentation